visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

 -----

 This document describes how the VisIt_ project manages **Customer Response** activities.
-Some of the goals are...
+Some of the goals of this process are...

+  * To maintain a reputation for timely and quality response to customer needs.
   * To develop a practice of routine *housekeeping* quality improvements to the VisIt_ software and associated processes and artifacts impacting user and/or developer productivity.
-  * To maintain a reputation for timely and quality response to customer needs.
   * To *load balance* the work of customer response in an equitable way across the development team.
   * To reduce customer response interruptions for the team as a whole.